-Just because Valentine’s Day has passed doesn’t mean you have to stop with self-love!
+Just because Valentine’s Day has passed doesn’t mean you have to stop with self-love and how to love your teeth!
 At Wesley Dental, we want to make sure your smile gets the love and attention it deserves.
 Keeping your smile bright and healthy involves more than brushing and flossing daily.
 Taking the health of your smile to the next level can be done by working on a few simple tasks into your oral health routine.
 We hope these straightforward tips on keeping your smile in good health will give you something to be excited about.

 Here are six simple practices you can adopt at home to elevate your oral care routine: